waterponey/tick/doc_new/modules/api.rst

 .. _api-base:

-:mod:`mlpp.base`: Base classes and tools
+:mod:`tick.base`: Base classes and tools
 ========================================

 This module contains all base classes and functions of tick.
 The objects in this module are useful for development only, and are not intended for end-users.

-.. automodule:: mlpp.base
+.. automodule:: tick.base
    :no-members:
    :no-inherited-members:

 Classes
 -------
-.. currentmodule:: mlpp
+.. currentmodule:: tick

 .. autosummary::
    :toctree: generated/